Gibb's Farm: Our full report

 Health & safety

-Medical care: There is a first aid kit at Gibb's Farm and some of the staff are trained to use it.
-The nearest clinic is in Karatu Town.
-They have links to the flying doctor in Nairobi.
+- There is a first-aid kit and some of the staff are trained in how to use it.
+The nearest doctor and clinic is in Karatu, a 15-minute drive away.
+They also have links to the flying doctor service in Nairobi.

 Quadbike warning: quad-biking is sometimes available as an activity from Gibb's Farm.
 As with any potentially dangerous activity, it’s vital that you take responsibility for ensuring that you have adequate travel insurance prior to getting involved.
 Be aware that some insurances cover quad-bike activities only for bikes with lower engine ratings: check such clauses particularly carefully before you get on a bike.

 - Security measures